 Through the MyInvois Portal, both Supplier and Buyer will have the option to request and retrieve e-Invoice.
 MyInvois Portal provides essential invoice details such as the invoice date, amount, invoice status, and other relevant information submitted to IRBM, in the format of:

-- 1. XML/JSON, either one-by-one or in package
+- XML / JSON, either one-by-one or in package

 - 2. Metadata

-- 3. CSV report

-- 4. Grid
+- 3. Grid

-- 5. PDF file
+- 4. PDF file

 Figure 2.10 - Reporting & Dashboards workflow (MyInvois Portal)